ORNL/DataFed/compose/README.md

 docker compose -f ./compose_repo.yml up
 ```

+Be aware, the 'source' is to apply changes to the environment of your current
+terminal session.

 NOTE The unset_env.sh script is to make sure you are not accidentially
 overwriting what is in the .env with your local shell env.
 You can check the
 configuration before hand by running.
-Be aware, the 'source' is to apply
-changes to your current terminal session.

 ```bash
 docker compose -f compose_repo.yml config